Kirkados/JGCD_2021/README.md

 To run: `python3 main.py`

 The default training run will produce a chaser spacecraft the captures and simultaneously stabilizes a target spacecraft.
 Videos will be produced as well.
 Good results should be obtained after roughly 14 days.

+A pre-trained model and accompanying videos are found in the `Trained model' folder